alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 <div style="height:1px;font-size:1px;">&nbsp;</div>

-You can add or remove extensions for a PostgreSQL service instance by:
+You can enable or disable optional extensions for a PostgreSQL service instance by:

 - creating a new service instance
 - updating an existing service instance